aamkye/ubuntu_on_fdd7_article/readme.md

 But alas, this blissful existence was not meant to last.
 After a few months, I stumbled upon the mystical realm of the Internet—P2P, Linux, and all that jazz.
 As fate would have it, my music library started multiplying faster than gremlins in a swimming pool.
 It dawned on me that I desperately needed more space.
 Ah, the dark ages of hard disk scarcity, when they cost a fortune!
 I was left with no choice but to embark on a ruthless mission of deletion.

 Fast forward to the present day, where I now possess a bookshelf adorned with BluRays, a vast collection of CDs, an arsenal of PS2 games, and more books than a library.
-As a self-proclaimed DevOps maestro and "data enthusiast," I felt obligated to digitize and preserve all these treasures for future generations — especially my own spawn.
+As a self-proclaimed DevOps maestro and "data enthusiast, " I felt obligated to digitize and preserve all these treasures for future generations — especially my own spawn.
 I have a sneaking suspicion that my kids will go bonkers for those ancient PS2 games.

 And lo and behold, after two decades of technological advancement, I no longer suffer from the "not enough space" syndrome.
 Behold, my private HomeLab/NAS/Archive.org hybrid, lovingly crafted to house my hoard of goodies.
 It may not be the size of a small planet, but its humble 96 terabytes of raw space (considered puny by today's standards) somehow manages to accommodate my vast collection.